kammitama5/kammitama5.github.io/_posts/2022-09-03-Saturday-September-3rd.md

 <img src="/images/NYCsumma22_/one11.png" width="500">

-- On my way to give a talk at Columbia
+- On my way to give a talk at Columbia and to meet an MIT researcher friend.

 <img src="/images/NYCsumma22_/one12.png" width="500">